Search Icon A magnifying glass icon.

 Clear All

-Click the first field to open the color picker and slide to select your desired hue (such as red, violet, or blue).
-Drag the dot right and left to adjust saturation or up and down to adjust value.
+Click the first field (where it says #ffffff) to open the color picker.
+Then click the square and drag the dot to select a hue (such as red, violet, or blue).
+Drag it right and left to adjust saturation or up and down to adjust value.

 Choose one of six color combinations to work with your starting color.
 Click the color harmony symbol to complete the color scheme.

-The colors making up your harmony will display in the color calculator swatches and on the interactive color wheel.
+The colors in your harmony will display in the color calculator swatches and on the interactive color wheel picker.

-Tweak or explore these choices by selecting and comparing different harmonies, viewing the same harmony with different colors, adjusting saturation or value, or adding additional input colors.
-Clear All to start over.
+Tweak these by selecting and comparing different harmonies, viewing the same harmony with different colors, adjusting saturation or value, or adding additional input colors.
+Click Clear All to start over with a fresh color palette.

-Like what you’re seeing?
-Create Color Scheme to see a color report—and save the hexadecimal, RGB, and CMYK colors for your Web or print projects.
+Like what you see?
+Click Get Color Scheme to see a color report.
+Then use the color scheme generator to print or save the hexadecimal, RGB, and CMYK colors for your web or other projects.

 See your swatch applied to design samples.
 Print the page, save it as a PDF, share it with friends and family.
 It’s a colorful world.